The Music faculty consists currently of four full time members of staff. Music classes are held in specialist Music rooms D1.7, D1.4, D1.5 and J1.

 In Stage 6, year 11 courses offered are Music 1 and 2, and in year 12 Extension Music is also offered.
 Classes are scheduled during the normal timetable period, as well as before and after school for Music 2 and Extension classes.
 Students from these classes are regularly invited to perform at events and concerts.
 Whilst Music 1 is a concept based course, Music 2 requires a solid background of study, highly developed reading and sight singing.

-Technology is embedded in each Music course in Stages 4 – 6, and students experience creative and arranging activities involving the use of computers, moodle and the internet.
+Technology is embedded in each Music course in Stages 4 – 6, and students experience creative and arranging activities involving the use of computers, Canvas and the internet.

 Our Ensembles program is directed by teaching staff and peripatetics, and rehearsals are held generally in the mornings before school.
 Big Band is held on Wednesday afternoons.
 Other ensembles include Choir (general interest group), Vocal Ensemble (smaller special interest group), Concert Bands 1 and 2 and String Group.
 Details of each group, policies, details on directors, forms, meeting minutes and photos are located on the extra–curricular section of this website.